Particles

 Liza ate all her lunch.

-The difference between 'eat' and 'eat up' is nuance.
-'Eat up' is a bit detailed and more visual than 'eat.'
+The difference between 'eat' and 'eat up' is their level of detail.
+'Eat up' is slightly more detailed and more visual than 'eat.'

 Grammatical Particle

 The infinitive 'to' is an example of a grammatical particle.
 It is also called an infinitive marker.
-The Infinitive marker does not have any meanings on its own.
+The Infinitive marker does not have any meaning on its own.

 'up' is a particle creating a phrasal verb